 So you model in the pulpit a superficial interest in the Bible and that’s exactly what you’ll get in the pew.
 And you’ve left your people hanging out there, victimized, tossed to and fro by every wind of doctrine, chasing the next experience, the next clever speaker.

 Well, we covered one tonight.
 I have more and I will wait and we’ll do them next Sunday night.

 It’s been a wonderful day, Lord.
-We thank You for it.
-Thank You for just a great evening together.
-Thank You for Your Word, how rich it is to us.
-Thank You for this beloved, blessed, congregation.
-No…no person that I’ve ever known had a more willing and eager and responsive congregation than I have had here.
-I thank You for the fact that some of my passion for the truth has found root in them, and lit the fire in their hearts and continues to do that.
+We thank you for it.
+Thank you for just a great evening together.
+Thank you for your Word, how rich it is to us.
+Thank you for this beloved, blessed, congregation.
+No person that I’ve ever known had a more willing and eager and responsive congregation than I have had here.
+I thank you for the fact that some of my passion for the truth has found root in them and lit the fire in their hearts and continues to do that.
 So grateful for that.
-Your Word is sweeter to us than honey from the honeycomb, more precious than gold, yea than much fine gold.
+Your Word is sweeter to us than honey from the honeycomb, more precious than gold - yea, than much fine gold.
 It’s the best.
 And we know it and we love it and we rejoice in it.
-And continue, Lord, to bless our church and bless Your Word as it goes into and out from this wonderful congregation and we’ll pray these things in Christ’s name.
+Continue, Lord, to bless our church and bless your Word as it goes into and out from this wonderful congregation, and we’ll pray these things in Christ’s name.
 Amen.

 This article is also available and sold as a booklet.